 Research at Worcester has grown significantly in the last 10 years as the University itself has expanded.
 As a research student you will join a vibrant student community in our Research School and become part of our dynamic research environment.

-The Institute of Health and Society has a strong mix of academics with a high degree of professional and personal experience, enabling you to get the most out of your programme.
-Our staff have expertise in Occupational Therapy Professional Practice, Mental Health, Assistive Technology, Practice Education.
+The School of Allied Health and Community has a strong mix of academics with a high degree of professional and personal experience, enabling you to get the most out of your programme.
+Our staff have expertise in Occupational Therapy Professional Practice, Mental Health and Marginalised Populations, Occupational Wellbeing and Participation, Assistive Technology, and Practice Education.

 Benefit from a professional and challenging relationship with your supervisory team, drawn from experienced academics working at the forefront of their disciplines.

 Some of the topics being researched by our current MPhil/PhD students include:

 Access to the University of Worcester’s virtual resources and its state-of-the-art library facilities.
 The Occupational Therapy team at Worcester have an excellent range of resources available to support your learning and your research project, including: Ability House, which includes a state-of-the-art assistive technology equipment; McClelland Wellbeing Centre; Simulation Suites; and excellent partnerships with local Trusts, Health Services and Social Care Services.

 For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest programme specification document for the MPhil or PhD.